How To Increase Muscle Tone

 The heightened state of partial contraction helps to maintain better balance and a healthy posture.
 It also acts as a safety mechanism that allows for super quick, subconscious muscular reflexes.

-When was the last time you was a passenger and whilst nodding off, your car drove over a bump and suddenly your head subconsciously jerked itself into an upright position?
+When was the last time you were a passenger and whilst nodding off, your car drove over a bump and suddenly your head subconsciously jerked itself into an upright position?

 I think you know what I’m talking about!